 - Grant funds received and expected

 - Listing of year end accounts payable

 Your auditor is required to gain an understanding of the internal controls in place at your nonprofit organization and determine whether they are being followed properly.

 After the Audit- Review with the Auditor

 After the audit fieldwork has been completed, your auditor will issue a report to the board of directors, expressing an opinion as to whether the financial statements fairly present the financial position of your nonprofit organization.

 Your auditor is required to send two additional letters to the board of directors.
 The first letter is an overall summary of the audit discussing your nonprofit organization’s accounting practices, any difficulties encountered in performing the audit, any disagreements with management, and any other audit findings or issues.
 The second letter, sometimes referred to as a “management letter” or “internal control letter,” is meant to identify areas of operations or procedures where your nonprofit can strengthen or redesign internal controls.
 The insights shared by the auditor in these letters should be discussed with management PRIOR to discussion with the audit committee and/or full board of directors.

 Smith Schafer has helped local nonprofits throughout Minnesota grow and thrive in their communities for the past 45 years.
-Our Nonprofit Service Group is committed to serving over 250 Minnesota nonprofits.
+Our Nonprofit Service Group is committed to serving over 300 Minnesota nonprofits.
 We have the experience and the resources you need to manage your organization and achieve your mission.
 If you have questions or concerns about your situation, ask a Smith Schafer professional for help.
-Click to schedule a FREE 30 minute consultation.
-We look forward to speaking with you soon.